-The Saturday Alternative Sanction Program is designed as a program to provide a community-based alternative to detention for sanctions placement for youth who violate the conditions of their probation.
-The Saturday Alternative Sanctions Program will provide a timely response that holds youth accountable relative to their violations and engages them in positive, constructive evidence-based programming.
+The Saturday Alternative Sanction Program is designed to provide a community-based alternative to detention for sanctions placement for youth who violate the conditions of their probation.
+The Saturday Alternative Sanctions Program will provide a timely response that holds youth accountable relative to their violations and engages them in positive, constructive evidence based programming.

-DCSD issued an RFP in 2015 and based on the scores from the RFP community panel, DCSD recommends entering into a purchase of service contract with Wisconsin Community Services (WCS) in the amount of \$361,180.
-This includes 40 slots for males and females and operates two locations on the north and the south side of Milwaukee County.
+DCSD issued an RFP in 2015 and based on the scores from the RFP community panel, DCSD recommends entering into a purchase of service contract with Wisconsin Community Services (WCS) in the amount of \$361,180, which includes 40 slots for males and females.

-Service Provider 2016 2017 2016/2017
+Service Provider 2017 2018 2017/2018

 Allocation Allocation Change

 Saturday Alternative Sanctions Program Wisconsin Community Services, Inc. \$361,180 \$361,180 \$0